41 Customer Loyalty Statistics & 10 Benefits for SMEs [2021 Update]

 Top marketing consultants believe that customers who use loyalty programs are five times more likely to commit to buying from only one brand.

-But it doesn’t stop there, those customers’ frequency of buying is 90 percent more than others.
+But it doesn’t stop there, those customers’ frequency of buying is 90% higher than others.

 When customers attach their purchase to winning a reward, they tend to buy more to earn that reward.